softwareconstruction240/softwareconstruction/instruction/java-fundamentals/java-fundamentals.md

 If you used the IntelliJ project wizard to create a project, and selected the `Add sample code` option, then you have already built your first program.
 If not then go back and do that now.
 You should then edit the `main.java` file to make it do something different.
 You can change it to output your name, or to do some simple math.
 Even though you don't know any Java at this point, you can still play around with it in order to get a feel for how it works.
 The more you play around, the more comfortable you will be.

-Try something like the following as a replacement for you `main.java` code.
+Try something like the following as a replacement for your `main.java` code.

 ```java
 public class Main {